 “Truth is not what you want it to be; it is what it is, and you must bend to its power or live a lie.” — Miyamoto Musashi

-And no, amor fati is not resignation at the feet of fate.
+What does amor fati mean, if it is not resignation at the feet of fate?

 Amor fati means “love of fate” and “loving acceptance of one’s fate.”
 It is the belief that we can find happiness only when we warmly accept everything that happens to us and around us.
 It is also the idea that we have a duty to accept whatever life throws at us.

-It was 19th-century German philosopher Friedrich Nietzsche who made the Latin phrase “amor fati” popular.
+It was the 19th-century German philosopher Friedrich Nietzsche who made the Latin phrase “amor fati” popular.